diddy5436/diddy5436.github.io/README.md

 ## Instructions

 1. To start with, we need to set up our GitHub Pages repository. in order to do this, we will need to open GitHub and sign in.
 Then, we will click the "+" button in the top right hand corner of the screen and click on "New repository".
 In the repository name field, type (your_user_name).github.io, the your_user_name needs to match the user name to the left of the "/" exactly.
 Everything else can be left as their default values, and press the "create repository" button.
 2. From this page, along the top bar is a settings button, click that button, and on the following screen click on the pages tab in the navigation bar on the left.
-Here we can click on the choose theme button, and select a theme for our website.
+Here we can click on the choose theme button, and select a theme for our website, in my case, I chose to use the slate theme.
 3. After selecting a theme, go to the code tab towards the left of the screen.
 Now from here we will switch to our resume.
 If you already have one formatted in markdown, then rename the file to index.md, otherwise, make a new file and create your markdown resume.
 4. Now returning to GitHub, from the code page of the GitHub pages repository, open the add file drop down and click upload files, then drag and drop your markdown resume into the fesignated area.
 Then add a title for the commit, and optionally, add some comments, them press commit changes.
 5. GitHub can take time to load your request, it can take up to 30 minutes.
 Thus if your resume does not quite look the way you want it to, then every edit to it will require another interval for it to update.
 Because of this case, you can install Jekyll locally to test how your site looks, doing this saves the time you would spend waiting for GitHub to proces your changes.
 If you do this, then simply keep modifying your file until you are satisfied and reupload the file.
 6. Finally, to view your now completed site, on your web browser, search up your_user_name.github.io, this is the home page of your GitHub pages, and here is where you will find your resume.
 If you would like a reference, take a look at the "More Resources" section where I have linked my own GitHub pages site, on the site I have my resume uplaoded.

+The result of following the above steps is a site containing your resume.
+Below is a Gif of my resume that I have hosted on my GitHub pages.

 ![Gif of my resume](https://github.com/diddy5436/diddy5436.github.io/blob/main/Animation.gif)